xutongxin1/xutongxin1.github.io/README.md

 - 其他泛化能力
 	- Server Configuration
+	- Data Mining Analysis with python
 	- Flask Server with python
-	- Http(like Post Get etc)
+	- Http(like Post or Get etc)
-	- Tcp Communication
+	- TCP Communication
-	- MQTT with OneNet IoT Server
+	- MQTT with IoT Server
 	- Last but not Least: Maintain this blog

 <!-- slide vertical=true -->